mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/install/install-onprem/index.md

 * Each worker node should have at least:
   * 8 cores
   * 32 GiB memory
-  * 80 GiB of free space in the root partition and the root partition must be less than 85% full.
+  * Approximately 80 GiB of free space for the volume used for `/var/lib/kubelet` and `/var/lib/containerd`.

 * If you plan to use **local volume provisioning** to provide [persistent volumes][persistent_volume] for the workloads, you must mount at least four volumes to the `/mnt/disks/` mount point on each node.
 Each volume must have **at least** 55 GiB of capacity if the default addon configurations are used.